-The Society continues to be predominantly funded by retail savings, which remained stable at £1,596 million year-on-year (2021: £1,595 million).
-Savings balances from individuals accounted for 84.4% (2021: 87.1%) of our total funding.
+The Society continues to be predominantly funded by retail savings, which increased to £1,682 million (2022: £1,595 million).
+Savings balances from individuals accounted for 86.4% (2022: 84.4%) of our total funding.

 Through careful monitoring of rates and cashflows the Society was able to offer value-for-money rates, which were consistently at or near the top of local best buy tables, on bonds, regular savers, instant access and ISA products throughout the year.